 This website is split into six sections, with each section intending to inform the visitor more fully of what you can expect to find in the area and how best to further your knowledge of dragonflies by study or even learn how to photograph these fascinating and beautiful insects.

 I have also included a comprehensive set of links to some of the excellent websites devoted to our British dragonflies and also some for the very best South Wales area natural history groups, clubs and societies.

 Right: Close up study of a female Southern Hawker

-Odonata is the insect group that both Dragonflies Anisoptera and Damselflies Zygoptera belong to, and in the British Isles we currently have approximately 39 resident species and a further 13 migrants.
-Sadly 3 species have become extinct since the 1950's an indicator that it is now vitally important to conserve the habitat of these incredibly interesting and aesthetically beautiful insects.
+Odonata is the insect group that both Dragonflies Anisoptera and Damselflies Zygoptera belong to, and in Britain and Ireland we have 45 breeding species and a further dozen or so migrants.
+Sadly 2 species have become extinct since the 1950's an indicator that it is now vitally important to conserve the remaining habitat of these incredibly interesting and aesthetically beautiful insects.
 Most of the areas 33 species are to be found on these pages.

 If your a newcomer to the wonderful world of natural history the choice of subject matter is vast, countless thousands enjoy birdwatching, others take an interest in mammals, butterflies, botany etc; sadly the insects are often relegated to study by either specialists or perhaps the enquiring all round naturalist.

 The dragonflies and damselflies are a hugely rewarding group of insects that provides the student with a fascinating biology and ecology allied to the fact that your efforts can benefit their conservation at a time that has never been more important.